s45tt/x-ui-global/README.md

 uname -m
 ```
 2. Get package link from: https://github.com/doandat943/x-ui-global/releases
-3. Use `root` user to log in to your server then upload package to `/root/` directory
+3. Use `root` user to log in to your server

 > Tips: Usually, `amd64` appears on most computers and servers, while `arm64` will appear on products like Raspberry Pi, Orange Pi, etc